willidaniel91/salsolutions/SOP/Markdown_to_PDF072017.md

 $npm install -g markdown-pdf
 ```

-3. Make sure the file in question ends with a .txt or .md (* being any string of characters)
+3. Make sure the file in question ends with a .txt or .md (* being any string of characters).

 4. Back in the terminal window:
 ```bash